marulkar/geo-locate/README.md

 Verizon coding test.

 This project will:
-- Detect users Latitude and Longitude displaying it on Google maps.
+- Detect user's Latitude and Longitude displaying it on Google maps.
 - Let the user type in an address and display the corresponding Latitude, Longitude and the corresponding map.

 Starting the project: